 Water-wise tips for tourists visiting drought-stricken Western Cape

-Cape Town is currently experiencing one of the worst droughts in recent history, which has led to a serious water crisis.
+Cape Town is currently experiencing one of the worst droughts in recent history, which has led to a serious water scarcity.
 The region is severely water-stressed, and this has an impact on both locals and tourists.
 We need you to save like a local, and keep your usage to under 50 litres per day.

 Take a look at our comprehensive article about water saving, including FAQs, water tips, and an explanation of Day Zero here: www.capetown.travel/visitors/plan/save-like-a-local-how-visitors-can-help-during-cape-towns-drought